liuxinren456852/laser_calibration/README.md

 Dependencies
 --------------------
 - Matlab, which may be purchased from http://www.mathworks.com/products/matlab/.
 - The sicktoolbox, which may be downloaded from http://sicktoolbox.sourceforge.net.
+View documentaion for installtion instructions.
+The usb-to-serial adapters used to connect the lidar to the computer are described within the sicktoolbox documentation.
 - Specifically designed winged-target
+- This guide assumes that one is using Ubuntu 12.04 LTS

 Installation
 ---------------
 After installing Matlab and the sicktoolbox, simply clone this repository and add the code directory to your Matlab path.
 At this point, the programs may be run through Matlab.
 See the Usage Section for specific instructions on how to use this package.

 File System
 ----------------